 Execution for creative people is all about asking the following two questions constantly:

-1. What are the are the three things I can do today that will help strengthen the existence of my idea in the world?
+1. What are the three things I can do today that will help strengthen the existence of my idea in the world?

 2. What is my specific time goal for how long getting this task done will take?

 I literally “gameify” all tasks this way.
-I set a timer on my computer write the task out on my to do like like, “Get the email introduction to John written by 1p.”
+I set a timer on my computer, write the task out on my to-do list like, “Get the email introduction to John written by 1p.”